 In addition to being sent via email to more than 1,600 life sciences media outlets, it was published to LinkedIn, where it gained nearly a thousand impressions.

 The same content was also developed into a supplemental thought leadership article published by the website Bioanalysis Zone, reaching nearly 90,000 stakeholders in the bioanalysis field.

-Other thought leadership articles (also called contributed articles or bylined articles) have been published or accepted for placement media outlets such as Contract Pharma, Asia-Pacific Biotech News, and Cell & Gene.
+Other thought leadership articles (also called contributed articles or bylined articles) were published by media outlets such as Contract Pharma, Asia-Pacific Biotech News, and Cell & Gene.
 Each of these articles has the potential to reach tens of thousands of stakeholders in the pharmaceutical and biotech industries, highlighting QPS’s ability to share lessons in pharmaceutical development and testing.

 3. Content and integrated inbound marketing provides opportunities to capture leads and develop greater connections and conversations with industry prospects.

 While the public relations tactics of using thought leadership and media outreach are essential in building credibility in a sophisticated market and industry, there is still a need for lead generation and lead nurturing that falls within an integrated inbound marketing program.